Pectis glaucescens

-Pectis glaucescens, the sanddune cinchweed, is a summer blooming annual plant of the genus Pectis. it is native to Florida, Hispaniola, Jamaica and the Bahamas.
+Pectis glaucescens, the sanddune cinchweed or tea blinkum, is a species of summer blooming annual plant in the family Asteraceae.
+It is native to Florida, Hispaniola, Jamaica and the Bahamas.

 Pectis glaucescens is a freely-branching annual weed with opposing leaves in narrow rows.
 Leaves contain rows of oil glands on the lower surface.
 It has long-stalked yellow flowers with two to five small-scale fruits.